Costa Rica Wildlife: Where to See These 19 Amazing Animals in the Wild

 Remember Marcel, Ross' monkey on Friends?
 He was a handsome and friendly white-faced Capuchin.

-WHERE?
+WHERE to See Them?
 Capuchins are common along the Pacific coast of Costa Rica, and many can be seen along the nature trails in Manuel Antonio National Park, feeding on clams from the ocean, one of their favorite foods.
 Don't get too close though (like I did), or they'll show you their canines as a threat display (like this), which is never a good thing!

 6. Basilisco (aka The Jesus Christ Lizard)